State Film Permits

 These guidelines have been created to better serve the needs of productions applying for permits.
 Exceptions may be made on a case-by-case basis only, and unforeseen circumstances may necessitate changes to these procedures.
 Please know that everyone involved will always do their best to accommodate your production.

 Check the CFC Production Alerts for conditions affecting filming on or over Caltrans property.

 Caltrans Permit Contacts

 California Film Commission (CFC) Caltrans Permit Coordinator

-Caltrans District 7 & State Film Permit Coordinators
+Caltrans District 7 & Statewide Film Permit Coordinators